xTriixrx/satpy-scrapy/README.md

 ### FY-2H

-<p align="center">Fengyun-2H is the eighth and final of the Fengyun-2 series of spin-stabilized weather satellites for geostationary orbit, development of which began in the 1980s under CASC.
+<p align="center">FY-2H is the eighth and final of the FY-2 series of spin-stabilized weather satellites for geostationary orbit, development of which began in the 1980s under CASC.
 The satellite is equipped with a Stretched Visible and Infrared Spin Scan Radiometer (S-VISSR) for multi-purpose weather satellite imagery, a Space Environment Monitor (SEM), a Solar X-ray Monitor (SXM) and Data Collection Service (DCS).</p>
 <details>
 <summary></summary>
 <p align="center"> <img src="https://github.com/xTriixrx/satpy-scrapy/blob/master/imgs/FY2H_GLB_VIS_GRA_1KM_20220221_0700.jpg" /> </p>
 </details>

-### GEO-KOMPSAT-2A
+### GK-2A

-<p align="center">GEO-KOMPSAT 2A is a South Korean geostationary meteorological satellite developed by KARI.
-It is one component of the two satellite GEO-KOMPSAT 2 program.
+<p align="center">GK-2A is a South Korean geostationary meteorological satellite developed by KARI.
+It is one component of the two satellite GK 2 program.
-The GEO-KOMPSAT-2 program is to develop two geostationary orbit satellites, the meteorological GEO-KOMPSAT-2A (GK2A) and the ocean monitoring GEO-KOMPSAT-2B (GK2B) sharing the same satellite bus.
+The GK-2 program is to develop two geostationary orbit satellites, the meteorological GK-2A (GEO-KOMPSAT-2A) and the ocean monitoring GK-2B (GEO-KOMPSAT-2B) sharing the same satellite bus.
 The lifetime of both satellites will be no less than 10 years.</p>
 <details>
 <summary></summary>
 <p align="center"> <img src="https://github.com/xTriixrx/satpy-scrapy/blob/master/imgs/gk2a_ami_le1b_rgb-true_fd010ge_202101300350.srv.png" /></p>